subnetspider/subnetspider.github.io/_posts/2025-01-06-expanding-zfs-pool-with-zpool-replace.md

 > ℹ️ Note
 >
-> If you grow your ZFS pool, you can't reduce it's size anymore, unless you have created a `zpool checkpoint`.
+> If you grow your ZFS pool, you won't be able to shrink it afterwards unless you have created a `zpool checkpoint` beforehand.

 Now you can make use of the extra space in your ZFS pool:
 ```shell